My Indigo Life

 Those who know me describe me as being to overly sensitive to situations within life.
 I experience extreme sympathy and empathy for what others are feeling, almost as if as though whatever they were feeling was somehow inside of me, a part of me, too.
 It feels as though I absorb whatever energy they are feeling, like a sponge.
 I could immediately tap into their emotions and instinctively know how to comfort them.
 Actions by others involving disrespect, unkindness and lack of consideration for all living things on this earth makes me want to change the world somehow.
 Make it a better place to live for everyone, knowing that my love will help transform it somehow.

 To find harmony and peace within myself, I turn to music as my creative outlet, because of the way it makes me feel inside.
 When I was twelve years old, I remember getting my first trumpet.
-I was so enthusiastic about band, I practiced everyday for hours and excelled above the majority of the band students my first year.
+I was so enthusiastic about music, I practiced everyday for hours and excelled above the majority of the band students my first year.
 I went to state competition that following year and won three awards, for soloist, director’s award, and region.
 I was labeled as gifted from the band directors and new from then on that music was my calling.
-At the age of 23, I am now a singer/songwriter of folk and indie rock.
+I am now a singer/songwriter of folk and indie rock.
 I write music that is taken from the driving connections I feel for others and make these the focal point in my music.

 My high school years were daunting; I was a poor student with a very poor attention span for the subjects taught in school.
 I found most of the subjects boring and often caught myself daydreaming or writing to pass the time.
 I am and was back then a daydreamer, and often found myself sitting in class thinking of the philosophical reason for life and my life.
 I guess I felt school was more or less a waste of time and used to get angry over the tedious repetious work that was always being handed out.
 I would have much rathered been spending time playing my music, writing or pondering life and the paranormal things.
 I was tested many times through school, as the teachers attempt to find why I was underachieving so much.
 I was labeled with a non-verbal learning disability and ADD.
 I went through a stage of depression and was suicidal through my late teens into my twenties.
 I was later diagnosed with bipolar disorder.
 I was medicated, though not anymore, and found it a numbing experience.